G4lile0/Generic-3D-designs/README.md

 https://www.youtube.com/playlist?list=PLmnz0JqIMEzWQV-3ce9tVB_LFH9a91YHf
 https://www.youtube.com/playlist?list=PLmnz0JqIMEzUqEM-nxqhZoDaqszVXijOb

-Print at YOUR OWN RISK, Neither the creator of this object nor thingiverse.com is responsible for anything that happens because you printed this object!
+Print at YOUR OWN RISK, Neither the creator of this object is responsible for anything that happens because you printed this object!